 1. The NRM server receives a request from a VAL server on NRM-S reference point to discover the connectivity and available QoS characteristics between DS-TTs identified by the stream specification.

-2. The NRM server validates the connectivity between the DS-TTs connected in the same 5GS TSC bridge based on the collected 5GS TSC bridge management and port management information, identifies the traffic classes supported by the DS-TTs and determines the end-to-end latency (including the UE-DS-TT residence times, PDBs and propagation delay).
+2. The NRM server validates the connectivity between the DS-TTs connected in the same 5GS TSC bridge based on the collected 5GS TSC bridge management and port management information, identifies the traffic classes supported by the DS-TTs and determines the end-to-end latency (including the UE-DS-TT residence times, PDBs and propagation delay) and the time synchronization availability and capabilities supported by the DS-TTs.

-3. NRM server responds to the VAL server with the stream specification and a list of traffic specifications with the available end-to-end latency and the traffic classes supported by the DS-TTs.
+3. NRM server responds to the VAL server with the stream specification and a list of traffic specifications with the available end-to-end latency and the traffic classes supported by the DS-TTs and indication of time synchronization availability.